cacquani/blog/blog_articles/00_setup_a_react_app.md

 with some parts that I found useful or I think could be useful for a beginner, and add the parts about setting up linting and testing as well.

-So, which tools will we use in the app?
+So, what will we add to the app?

-* Linux (will likely work on Mac as well)
-* git
-* npm (using Node v10.11.0 and npm 6.4.1 at the time of writing)
-* React
+* React (quite obviously)
 * Babel
-* ESLint
-* Mocha
-* Expect
-* Enzyme
+* A linter (ESLint)
+* A test suite (I'll write both about setting up Jest and setting up a Mocha/Expect/Enzyme combo)

+## Before Starting

+I'm working on a Linux machine, this should still work nicely on a Mac.

+I would strongly advise against trying to get any serious work done on a Windows machine (I'll probably write a very angsty rant against Windows at some point, but not now).

-## Make sure you have the latest Node.js
+### Make sure you have the latest Node.js

 Node is available both from Homebrew and the Debian/Ubuntu package manager - but at least on Ubuntu the provided version is the LTS, not the latest.